 I prefer work environments that foster creativity, challenge employees and encourage diversity.

 I prefer work environments that challenge employees to do their best work daily and value making better products for the world we live in.

 I prefer work environments that allow me to apply my self to the values and ethos the company stands for.
 That means fostering relationships both inside and outside of the company that help us propel our mission.

 What Are The Various Types Of Work Environments?

 This question comes up a lot when thinking about answering the interview question.
 For the most part, there aren't specific work environments, but there are qualities that the work environment fosters.
 When thinking about those qualities, these words to describe them will often come up.

 Final Thoughts On Answering

 What type of work environments do you prefer?

-The above question or any question that talks about work environment preference does not have a right or wrong answer.
+The above question or any question that talks about work environment preference do not have a right or wrong answer.
 Every situation in which a question like this is asked will vary.
 And so should your answer.
-The key to answering such question is acquiring information about the company’s working atmosphere and using that information in a way that favors your case.
+The key to answering such a question is acquiring information about the company’s working atmosphere and using that information in a way that favors your case.
 Your response should show you agreeing with and willing to work in an environment that the company provides.
-Besides, you can gain an advantage over other candidates if you can prove to the company that you can succeed in a work environment like theirs by telling them about your prior experiences and achievements.
-That way, they see you as a low-risk option, which paired with your skills can help you land the job.
+Besides, you can gain an advantage over other candidates if you can prove to the company that you can succeed in a work environment by telling them about your prior experiences and achievements.
+That way, they see you as a low-risk option, which, paired with your skills, can help you land the job.